zalando/restful-api-guidelines/compatibility/Compatibility.md

 stability, and avoid changes that do not provide additional value.
 APIs are service contracts that cannot be broken via unilateral decisions.

+An API contract consists of endpoints and allowed methods on these, payloads and also validation logic, e.g. changing validation logic would be a breaking API change.

 There are two techniques to change APIs without breaking them:

 - follow rules for compatible extensions